aushat/NYC-taxi-data-engineering-fabric/README.md

 - Adding advanced Power BI analytics such as trip demand forecasting.
 - Incorporating additional taxi datasets (Green Taxi, FHV and High Volume FHV).
 - Implementing Slowly Changing Dimensions (SCD) for historical tracking.

----

-# 🙏 Acknowledgements

-This project was completed as part of a guided Microsoft Fabric learning project and further extended through additional implementation and customisation.
-It was developed to strengthen practical skills in modern data engineering, ETL automation, data warehousing, and business intelligence reporting.